Page title

 Roof cavityThe area between a ceiling and roof, but not an attic where that is a habitable space.

-Where this requirement may require scrutiny is for the renting of a single office or for very small shops or food businesses.
+Where this needs scrutiny is for the renting of a single office or for very small shops or food businesses.
 In this instance the local government may want to examine any plans provided in the lease or held in the local government’s property records, such as the approved building permit plans.

 The requirement that the property can be secured from intruders is intended to ensure that occupier claims for properties are for places with ‘four walls, a roof and lockable door’.
 This reflects a basic expectation that occupiers on the owners and occupiers roll do have a secured premises.